super-ultra-ivy/my-project/README.md

 The drink was actually not that nice.
 But - it was still fun.
 And then, the went swimming!
 Even though that's against the rules... because they are bad hens!

 _The End_

-Join us next time for "The bad hens: 2"